dgrisham/wenv/README.rst

 `WENV_DIR`
 ~~~~~~~~~~

+The `WENV_DIR` value represents the base directory of the project.
+When we
+start a wenv with e.g. `wenv start hello-world`, we'll automatically `cd` into
+the project's `WENV_DIR`.
+Further, whenever a wenv is active, we can run `wenv
+cd` (without an argument) to `cd` into its base directory from anywhere.
+If we
+want to `cd` into an inactive wenv's `WENV_DIR`, we can do so by passing the
+wenv name as an argument -- e.g. `wenv cd hello-world`.

-Note that `WENV_DIR`'s value was automatically populated with our current
+In the example in the previous section, `WENV_DIR`'s value was automatically
-working directory.
-That's because we passed the `-d` flag to `wenv new` -- if
+populated with our current working directory.
+That's because we passed the `-d`
-we hadn't, the value would just be an empty string.
+flag to `wenv new` -- if we hadn't, the value would just be an empty string.

-The `WENV_DIR` variable has a few purposes.
-One is via the `wenv cd` command,
-which is used to change into a given wenv's directory.
-When run without an
-argument, this command will `cd` into the base directory of the active wenv.
-So, in our case, running `wenv cd` would `cd` into `"~/hello-world"`.
-This
-allows us to navigate to anywhere in the filesystem and always have a way to get
-back to the base directory of our project.
-Further, if we wanted to browse to the
-base directory of the `hello-world` wenv when it wasn't active, we could do so
-by running `wenv cd hello-world`.

 `startup_wenv()`
 ~~~~~~~~~~~~~~~~